permguard/permguard/site/content/docs/0.1/overview/authorization-provider.md

   noindex: false # false (default) or true
 ---

-`Permguard` is a modern `Zero-Trust Auth* Provider` that implements an advanced authorization layer.
-It delivers dynamic access control by managing user permissions, roles, and policies, ensuring secure and efficient authorization across diverse systems and applications.
+`Permguard` is a modern `Authorization Provider` that implements an advanced authorization layer.
+It delivers dynamic access control by managing identities permissions and policies, ensuring secure and efficient authorization across diverse systems and applications.

 ## Infrastructure